How To Make Peppers Grow Faster

 Once your pepper plants are ready for the outdoors, make sure you choose a location with the most sunlight possible.
 If your garden space is shaded, do your best to avoid unnecessary shade throughout the day.
 Peppers will grow faster during sunny days.

 If you are growing any taller plants along with your peppers, make sure that the peppers are on the South side (if you are in the Northern hemisphere).
-If you are growing in containers, be sure you place the pots away from any tall structures (like your house, lawn furniture, bushes, etc.).
+If you are growing in containers, be sure you place the pots away from any tall structures (like your house, trees, patio umbrella, etc.).

-In order to allow your plants to produce at their best, you should harvest peppers when they are ripe.
-This will allow the plant to continue driving energy to producing more peppers.
-The remaining peppers will grow faster if you are diligently picking ripe peppers.
+In order to allow your plants to produce regularly, you should harvest peppers when they are ripe.
+This allows the plant to continue driving energy to producing more peppers.
+The remaining peppers will grow faster if you are regularly picking older fruits off the plant.

-I hope this article helped you learn how to make peppers grow faster!
+I hope this article helps grow your pepper plants faster!
 There is only so much you can do to speed up growth for your pepper plants, but these tips should help.
-Let us know how your peppers are looking after making these adjustments in the comments below.
+Let me know how your peppers are looking after making these adjustments in the comments below.

 My wife and I have had pathetic results growing and harvesting peppers we just planted some plants hydroponically (using the Keatky method) and will see if we can do better and am looking forward to planting your way, using your suggestions.